rkeerti/opera-cloud-identity-management-bootcamp/federatedazure.md

     * Value/Expression : Refer to the **Value** column from the User Mapping Table
     * Target Attribute: Refer to the value from the **OCI IAM Domain User Attribute Name** column from the User Mapping Table

-    The User Mapping table to map user attributes between OCI IAM and Okta is shown below.
-Ensure all of the mandatory attributes.
+    The User Mapping table to map user attributes between OCI IAM and Entra ID is shown below.
+Ensure all of the mandatory attributes are added.
 Some attributes may have already been created by default, you do not have to add them.

     | Entra ID User Attribute Name     | OCI IAM Domain User Attribute Name | IAM Domain Attribute Type | Mapping Type | Attribute Value | Description | Mandatory Attribute |
     | ----------- | ----------- |-------|------|------|------|--------|